mariusvrstr/Python-SCD-ETL/README.md

 4. Open the *.puml file and press Alt+D to preview

 ## Things to unpack
-- Is it necessary to batchbreading of file for large files?
+- Is it necessary to batch reading of file for large files?
 - Is there a need to customize the validity period e.g. 30 days?

 ## Backlog